• Skip to primary navigation

 • 2 tablespoons Bob’s Red Mill GF All Purpose Baking Flour

-• 3 apples peeled, cored, and sliced
+• 3 large apples peeled, cored, and sliced

 • 1 tablespoon lemon juice